Yoast/wordpress-seo/readme.txt

 == Changelog ==

+= Trunk =

+* Bugfixes
+	* Move all rewrite flushing to shutdown, so it doesn't break other plugins who add their rewrites late.

 = 1.4.18 =

 * Unhooking 'shutdown' (part of the NGG fix in 1.4.16) caused caching plugins to break, fixed while preserving NGG fix.